-Between the initialization and the population sections, there is an implicit section, named the instantiation section, which creates all output parameters that have a null value at the end of the initialization section.
-This means that, in order to return an existing object rather than creating a new one, one simply needs to assign the result parameter within the initialization section.
+Following the init and before the population sections, there is an implicit section, named the instantiation section, which creates all output parameters that have a null value at the end of the initialization section.
+The null value tests mean that, in order to return an existing object rather than creating a new one, one simply needs to assign the result parameter within the init section.
+The instantiation section also creates the trace record of the execution.